 Unless you're incredibly fortunate and detect identity fraud early, you're likely to spend at least a year piecing together the effects of identity theft.

 So, how can you recover from identity theft and minimize the psychological impact?

 1. Contact the fraud departments of the affected accounts

 Once fraud is discovered and it is clear your identity was stolen, you must report the fraud.
 Speak to the fraud departments at the banks and credit card companies affected.
 If the scam was car finance or some other type of finance, speak to them too.

 You should also record the theft with your local police force.
 All these things should be done within a day of discovering the fraud.

 2. Check your statements and records

-You need to know everything about your financial activity for the duration (and some time before) of the fraud.
+You need to know everything about your financial activity for the duration (and some time before) the fraud.
 This means checking your statements and financial records in depth.
 Request statements that haven't been sent to you, too.

-Try to cover everything, from banks, loan companies, and credit cards to online stores, PayPal accounts, everything.
+Try to cover everything, from banks, loan companies, and credit cards to online stores, PayPal accounts, and everything.